 BVSD serves 29,239 students in 56 public schools, for the 2022 school year.

-The Boulder Valley School District consists of seven districts labelled A-G. Terms are four years.
+The Boulder Valley School District consists of seven districts labeled A-G. Terms are four years.
 Term limits are two terms or 8 years.
-Shown below is the end of their current terms and general area of their district.
+Shown below is the end of their current terms and the general area of their district.

 A—Lisa Sweeney-Miran, Vice President (2023)—CU Main and East Campus to 157 and to Table Mesa to the South

 B—Nicole Rajpal (2025)— North Boulder and foothills, Ward

 C—Kathy Gebhardt, President (2023)—South Boulder, El Dorado Springs, Nederland